ofekreches/ESP32_Omni_Car/README.md

 ## Code Overview

-- **Motor Control Task**: Manages the PID control of each motor, running on one core of the ESP32.
+- **Motor Control Task**: Manages the PID control of each motor - Core 0
-- **Vehicle Control Task**: Handles the computation of odometry data.
+- **Vehicle Control Task**: Handles the computation of odometry data - Core 1
-- **Communication Task**: Manages incoming serial commands for vehicle movement and outgoing serial data for odometry.
+- **Communication Task**: Manages incoming serial commands for vehicle movement and outgoing serial data for odometry - Core 1

 ## Operation